Consensys/doc.goquorum/docs/HowTo/GetStarted/monitoring.md

 # Monitoring Quorum Node

-GoQouroum version `2.6.0` upgraded `geth` version to 1.9.7.
-One of the key features the upgrade brought in, was the ability to collect enhanced metrics which can then be easily exposed to outside world and integrated with different visualization tools for node monitoring.
-Please refer to [Geth v1.9.0](https://blog.ethereum.org/2019/07/10/geth-v1-9-0/) for complete list of features added in `geth` version 1.9.0.
+GoQuorum version 2.6.0 upgraded to Geth version 1.9.7.
+Upgrade adds the ability to collect enhanced metrics which can then be used in different visualization tools for node monitoring.
+Refer to [Geth v1.9.0](https://blog.ethereum.org/2019/07/10/geth-v1-9-0/) for complete list of added features.

 This page summarizes ways in which a GoQuorum node can be brought up to collect enhanced metrics and thus enable node monitoring.